ADHD and Appetite: Tips for Kids | Diet for ADHD | The Nourished Child

 Other research suggests up to 60% of children on medications experience loss of appetite, while 40% report abdominal pain, and 20% complain of headaches.

-Any of these symptoms can lead to poor appetite, inadequate eating and weight loss.
+Use of medication can cause any of these symptoms and can lead to poor appetite, inadequate eating, nutritional deficiencies, and weight loss.

 How to Gain Weight on ADHD Medication